mcveanlab/mccortex/README.md

     make MAXK=63

 Executables appear in the `bin/` directory.
+To update the libraries included:

+    cd libs; make clean; make

 Commands
 --------